What types of jobs and employers are there in hospitality and travel?

-The following employers are all listed in The 100 Most Popular Employers for School Leavers 2015, which is based on a survey of 7,000 school pupils in the UK carried out by trendence, a sister company of TARGETcareers.
+The following employers are all listed in The 100 Most Popular Employers for School Leavers 2017, which is based on a survey of 10,500 school pupils in the UK carried out by trendence, the partner research organisation of TARGETcareers.
 The survey ranks the companies school students say they would like to work for in order of popularity.

 The training programmes on offer from these hospitality and travel employers vary, so it’s important to check the details.
 Some will employ and train those who have not yet achieved GCSE-level qualifications; others recruit school leavers with GCSEs or A levels and some also offer graduate training schemes.
 You can find out more from our articles on the work-based and study-based routes into hospitality and travel careers.

 Broadly speaking, employers in this sector value committed, hard-working employees who provide great customer service.
 If that’s you, regardless of the level of qualifications with which you start work, you should find that there are opportunities for you to progress and develop your skills.

 - Burger King.
 The fast food chain has more than 13,000 restaurants around the world, many of which are run as franchise operations.

 - McDonald’s Restaurants Limited.
 This fast food chain has 85,000 employees in the UK.